 3. Stability in markets

 A central bank’s objective to maintain interest rates.

 5. Exchange Rate

-The bank also tries to maintain a stable exchange rates.
+The bank also tries to maintain stable exchange rates.

 To Create a Successful Central Bank

-A successful central bank needs to be independent of politics, policy makers and outside influence.
+A successful central bank needs to be independent of politics, policymakers and outside influence.
 It has to be transparent with its policies to maintain credibility.
-In the past, politicians interferred with the central bank policies, which led to high levels of inflation.
-Eventually, these consequences promoted the idea of an independence central bank that is accountable for its policies and decisions.
+In the past, politicians interfered with the central bank’s policies, which led to high levels of inflation.
+Eventually, these consequences promoted the idea of an independent central bank that is accountable for its policies and decisions.

 A central bank has to be clear in communicating with financial markets & the public.
 This helps build trust with the public.
 The decision-making process has to be made by a committee.
 There needs to be coordination of fiscal and monetary policy.